habibkhadri1/CapstoneProjectFinal/README.md

 The Gradient Boosting Classifier model from
 [Sci-Kit Learn](https://scikitlearn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) was chosen because of its parameter flexibility and predictive accuracy.
 There are several hyperparameters that the user is able to tune such that these parameters are assigned the most optimal settings.
 To train this model, the outliers were first removed.
 Initially, the GBC algorithm was executed with default parameters to establish a baseline.
 Next, to create the final model, a hyperparameterization technique was executed to increase the accuracy metrics of the model.

-To conduct this hyperparameterization, we used GridSearchCV, which (by default) uses 5-fold cross validation when training the model.
+To conduct this hyperparameterization, I used GridSearchCV, which (by default) uses 5-fold cross validation when training the model.
 The parameters varied were max_depth, min_samples_split, and n_estimators.
 When the best estimator of these varying parameters was extracted, the maximum depth optimal value was 3, the minimum split samples optimal value was 6, and the number of estimators optimal value was 10.

 On the test set, the baseline gradient boosting classifier had an accuracy of 0.80, an AUC of 0.913, an f1 score of 0.76, and a sparsity of 0.
 After the training algorithm and model was tested, the trained model had an accuracy of 0.87, an AUC of 0.93, an f1 score of 0.82, and a sparsity of 0.231.
 Clearly, the trained model outperformed the baseline GDC in every metric.

-We note here that our models outperformed literature baselines by a significant amount, but this may be because of inconsistencies and unavailability of medical data for those particular datasets.
-For this reason, we chose to establish an internal baseline.
+Note here that our models outperformed literature baselines by a significant amount, but this may be because of inconsistencies and unavailability of medical data for those particular datasets.
+For this reason, I chose to establish an internal baseline.

-In addition to the scoring metrics, we also visualized the coefficient weights attributed to each feature in the final model.
+In addition to the scoring metrics, I also visualized the coefficient weights attributed to each feature in the final model.
 The following plot was produced...

 ![Feature Weights](images/feature_importance.png)